 Banners hung on the walls during the judging

 Every year, artists from previous years (and interested new artists) are sent Call to Artists and-Applications early in February.
 The artists fill out the applications and submit their designs in March, spend about 2 months painting the banners (front and sometimes, too, the back), then the banners are judged by local art teachers.
 The winners (1st, 2nd, 3rd and usually 3 Honorable Mentions) are chosen on a day in late May at a local place, then the banners are hung from the light poles on Placerville's Historic Main Street.
-This year, 2017, the banners will "premiere" at the Images of Hope White on White event on June 4 at Rainbow Orchards prior to being hung on Main Street for the summer.
+This year, 2019, the banners "premiered" at the Images of Hope White on White event on June 2 at Rainbow Orchards prior to being hung on the light poles on Main Street for the summer.

-Over the many years of this project (our 13th year in 2017) we have had a core group of committee members who are the managing board of the organization.
-This includes Paige Vansickle, who originated our "Banners on Parade" concept 10 years ago, Lisa Crummett, formerly the Placerville Downtown Association (placerville-downtown.org) Marketing Director, and Bill Robinson, who serves as the event's photographer and promoter.
-In addition, Donna Bohlin and Marianne Kalem have helped us a lot.
-In 2017, Amber Wild has also joined our great committee.
+Over the many years of this project (our 15th year is 2019) we have had a core group of committee members who are the managing board of the organization.
+This includes Paige Vansickle, who originated our "Banners on Parade" concept 13 years ago and is our Secretary, Lisa Crummett, who is our Treasurer, and Bill Robinson, who serves as the event's photographer, promoter and President.
+In addition, Donna Bohlin and Lyndsey Sammons have helped a lot on our committee.

 Lisa & Paige

 In any long-running event like this, there are changes and things happen.
-We have lost two of our great members, Geoff Boyd and Charlene Young in the last few years.
+We have lost three of our great members, Geoff Boyd, Charlene Young and most recently, Marianne Kalem in the last few years.
 We miss them dearly.

 We also have a great group of supporting folks on the committee who step up every year help set up the banners for judging at a local place and help set up for the auction in October of each year,

-A Note About a Couple of Our Committee Members
+A Note About a Few of Our Committee Members

 In 2011, the Placerville Art on Parade Committee lost a valuable member of our event committee, Geoff Boyd.
 Geoff was a kind and talented local artist who volunteered his time to support this special community art project in Placerville until he passed away in 2011.
 Geoff loved this project and was an enthusiastic member of our team.
 In his honor, an anonymous donor has funded the Geoff Boyd Memorial Artist Award since 2011.
 Each year, our donor secretly selects a winning banner artist to receive the Geoff Boyd Memorial Artist Award.
 That winning artist is announced during a special presentation near the Silent Auction table during the banner auction and is awarded $250 in memory of our friend, Geoff Boyd.
 His love of art and the Banners on Parade project live on through this memorial award, thanks to our anonymous donor.

-In addition, sadly, we lost yet another valuable member of our Event Committee in 2014, Charlene Young.
+We lost another valuable member of our Event Committee in 2014, Charlene Young.
 Charlene was a retired school teacher and local artist.
 In addition to her committee duties, she contributed her artwork to the Placerville Art on Parade exhibits, having painted a wheelbarrow, a wine barrel, and many banners over the years.
 Charlene lost her battle with cancer and we miss her dearly.
 She was a kind and quiet helper who worked hard to make sure the project continued on each year.

 We have been lucky to have some great volunteers to help us when we needed it!
 So many tasks: carrying the banners back and forth to the cars and hanging them during the judging, cleaning the banners prior to the auction, helping to hang the banners for the auction, and taking them down afterwards and so many more.
 Here's a big thank you to those who have helped us over the years:

-- Melissa Cowan of Placerville Flowers on Main for allowing us to use her business as a drop-off point for the banners from the artists
+Melissa Cowan of Placerville Flowers on Main for allowing us to use her business as a drop-off point for the banners to and from the artists

-- Joe Bryant, Anne & Robert Hall, Karen & Ralph Pastor, Jennifer Peryam, Joy Polte who have been there to help hang, move, and take down banners during the judging and during the auction.
+Anne & Robert Hall, Bryan Wild.
+Alex Wild, and many others who have been there to help hang, move, and take down banners during the judging and during the auction.

 Volunteers help to make an organization great and we've had the greatest.
 Our thanks to them all!

 Every year, we recruit two artists from our area to serve as judges after the banner entries have been created but before they are hung on the light poles along Main Street in Placerville.
-We always look forward to the "first viewing" of all the banners during the time the banners are displayed for the judges at our local community college art room.
+We always look forward to the "first viewing" of all the banners during the time the banners are displayed for the judges.
 We thank all the wonderful judges we have had over the years.

 2015 Judges: Joseph Benaut & Lori Anderson

 Any endeavor like this needs to have sponsors.
 We have been lucky over the years to have many great sponsors to help this effort.
-Our most recent sponsors (2016) were:
+Our sponsors for 2019 are:

 Several of these have been sponsors many times and we thank them all!